 The Honda Accord has long been known as a road trip car, because of its reliability and the fact that it has plenty of space.
 The boot is large to allow room for your entire luggage, and the back seats can comfortably accommodate adult passengers.
 The front seats are comfortable, which is incredibly important for long journeys.
 However, if you’re thinking of buying a new Honda Accord, I’m afraid it’s not possible in the UK as they were axed in 2015.

 If budget is important to you, the Dacia Duster is an affordable option for a family road trip.
 It’s available with either a two-wheel drive or a four-wheel drive.
 It’s basic, but there is plenty of boot space for the luggage, and it can comfortably seat five people.
 You can upgrade to the Prestige version for better media equipment, a reversing camera and reversing parking sensors.
+Reversing cameras can also be a useful addition to a vehicle, particularly when driving long distances.
+Additional safety precautions are always worthwhile when travelling with family.

 Land Rover Discovery